 MSc Occupational Therapy

-I gained my Masters with distinction in Occupational Therapy from Leeds Metropolitan University, following an undergraduate BSc in Psychology at Newcastle University.
-Since qualifying I have worked in a range of physical healthcare settings within the UK and overseas.
+I gained my Masters with distinction in Occupational Therapy from Leeds Metropolitan University.
+Since qualifying I have worked in a range of healthcare settings.
 Since 2009 I have specialised in the area of amputee and prosthetic rehabilitation, working within a variety of clinical areas including acute surgical, in-patient rehabilitation and prosthetic rehabilitation.

 I am currently employed by Leeds Teaching Hospitals NHS Trust as the Lead Occupational Therapist for the Major Trauma Service.
 I work with individuals who have suffered a life changing injury or multiple injuries, for example following high speed vehicle collisions, industrial accidents, high falls, explosions and severe knife and gunshot wounds.
-I provide occupational therapy assessment and intervention to individuals following admission to ICU or the Major Trauma Ward.
+I provide occupational therapy assessment and intervention to individuals following admission to the intensive care unit or the Major Trauma Ward.
 Clients present with often complex and multiple injuries and disabilities, for example amputations, complex and multiple fractures, brain injuries and spinal cord injuries.
-My role includes the assessment of these complex injuries on a person's ability to function and manage everyday activities, the implementation of rehabilitation programmes to regain independence and the complex discharge planning and repatriation.

-I am an active member of the British Association of Occupational Therapists specialist section sub-group for upper and lower limb prosthetics, previously chairing the Scottish branch.
+I am an active member of the British Association of Occupational Therapists specialist section sub-group for upper and lower limb prosthetics.

 MSc Occupational Therapy, Leeds Metropolitan University 2006 – 2008